Engineering and Physics Faculty and Staff

 Outside of engineering, Dr. Estrada enjoys writing novels and short stories.
 An avid soccer fan, Dr. Estrada serves as Academic Liaison for the Etown Men's Soccer Team and loves to participate in college intramurals.

 Phone: 717- 361-1563

-Mr. Gordon graduated from Millersville State College in 1969 with a BA in mathematics and studied business management at LaSalle Extension University during the early 1970's.
-He obtained a MS degree in quality systems management from the National Graduate School of Quality Systems Management in 2011 and is currently a doctoral candidate at the same school.
+Dr. Gordon graduated from Millersville State College in 1969 with a BA in mathematics and studied business management at LaSalle Extension University during the early 1970's.
+He obtained a MS degree in quality systems management from the National Graduate School of Quality Systems Management in 2011 and a DBA from American Meridian University in 2017.
 He attained quality engineering and six sigma black belt certifications; completed US Army courses in operations research and construction engineering; and completed a Masters Certificate program in Human Performance Improvement at PSU.